bb0928/Modified_Intermimic/README.md

 </p>

 ## 🔥 News
+- **[2025-06-03]** Initial release of PSI and the processed data.
+Next release: teacher policy inference for [dynamics-aware retargeting](InterAct/OMOMO_retarget), and student policy inference.
 - **[2025-05-26]** It's been a while!
 The student policy training pipeline has been released!
 The PSI and other data construction pipelines will follow soon.
 - **[2025-04-18]** Release a checkpoint with high‑fidelity physics and enhanced contact precision.
 - **[2025-04-11]** The training code for teacher policies is live—try training your own policy!